lsst-epo/skyviewer-api/README.md

         ```
         make local-db dbname={my_new_local_db} dbfile={my_dump_file.sql}
         ```
+    - Check out `./db/README` for more context about provisioning databases
-- If you see craft errors saying craft was unable to find or open something from the /vendor folder:
+- If you see craft errors saying craft was unable to find or open something from the `/vendor` folder:
     - The `/vendor` folder is where all your Composer dependencies are.
 If there’s been an update to which dependencies are required, or a change to their versions, it may be the source of this error.
     - To fix it, you’ll want to rebuild your dependencies:
         ```